 If you are applying for a green card (adjustment of status), naturalization, or some other U.S. immigration benefit, U.S. Citizenship and Immigration Services (USCIS) will require you to submit a fee for "biometrics."
 It will then call you in for a biometrics appointment, usually a few weeks before you attend the interview at which your application is decided upon (if an interview is required).

 Even people who already have a green card, but are applying for a renewal after the card itself expires, must get biometrics done.

 For a list of ASCs, see the USCIS Service and Office Locator.
 In some nonurban areas of the United States, USCIS also offers mobile biometrics vans.

-The notice USCIS sends you about your biometrics appointment will tell you what to bring: typically a copy of the appointment notice and some kind of photo identification, such as a drivers' license or your passport.
+The notice USCIS sends you about your biometrics appointment will tell you what to bring: typically, a copy of the appointment notice and some kind of photo identification, such as a drivers' license or your passport.
 If you have only an expired passport, do your best to get a new one as soon as possible.
-If you are still waiting for a new one when your appointment is scheduled, bring a letter or receipt notice from your home country's embassy stating that your passport renewal is in progress.
+If you are still waiting for a new passport when your appointment is scheduled, bring a letter or receipt notice from your home country's embassy stating that your passport renewal is in progress.